bmmarugg/nornir_config/README.md

   ### Replace:
   1. Creates backup snapshot configuration file prior to new configuration push;
-  2. Replaces or deletes <u><b>all</b></u> lines of code in running-configuration that are different or don't exist in the candidate configuration.
+  2. Replaces or deletes <u>all</u> lines of code in the current running-configuration that are different or don't exist in the candidate configuration.
-  Use with caution.
+  3. Deletion or negation of lines of code in the running-config is done via omitting the code in the candidate config file.
+For example, to delete a BGP neighbor from a router's running-config using a <b>replace</b>